 This circles back to what we discussed earlier about social media being the place for entertainment and blogs being the place for education.

-People are searching for blog posts on Google and Pinterest because they are looking for solutions for their problems:
+People are searching for blog posts on Google and Pinterest because they are looking for solutions to their problems:

 - How can I lose weight fast?